Ricette di Sicilia

 📦 Storage

-- • Cover with bay leaves and a cloth bag filled with salt to keep moisture at bay.
+- • Cover the surface with bay leaves and place a cotton cloth sprinkled with coarse salt on top to prevent mould.

 🍷 Pairing